Anna von Hausswolff: Career

 On July 9, 2013, Ceremony was released in North America by Other Music Recording Co., and Anna von Hausswolff played her debut US show on July 10 at Glasslands Gallery in Brooklyn, New York.

 The album received strong support from NPR's Bob Boilen, who said "Von Hausswolff's voice possesses the power to soar with those mighty pipes and still hold tight to delicate, personal emotions.
 I hope to find one album like Ceremony every year — a rare, thoughtful, inspiring record for a night on the couch or a candlelit evening — and now I've got one for 2013."
 She was also featured on NPR's Weekend Edition, PRI's The World, WNYC Soundcheck, the New York Times, Pitchfork and more.

 Von Hausswolff released her fourth album, Dead Magic, in March 2018.
 It received critical acclaim, with some calling it her "darkest, most ambitious record to date".
 Von Hausswolff produced the album with Sunn O)))'s producer Randall Dunn and was recorded on the 20th-century pipe organ at Copenhagen's rococo-style Marble Church.
 Von Hausswolff hoped that the album causes listeners to accept mystery and ambiguity in an "extremely materialistic society where everything needs to be explained."

 She sang on the song "Born From the Serpent's Eye" by Wolves in the Throne Room, from their 2017 album Thrice Woven.
 Von Hausswolff and her sister Maria contributed guest vocals to Swans' 2019 album Leaving Meaning.
 She also appears on the Sunn O))) live album Metta, Benevolence.

 Her fifth album, All Thoughts Fly, was released in 2020.
 It was recorded using the pipe organ of Örgryte New Church in Gothenburg, which is a Swedish replica of the Arp Schnitger organ in Germany and the largest organ tuned in quarter-comma meantone temperament worldwide.

-In 2022 her music was performed at the Union Chapel in London on the opening night of "Organ Reframed".
+In 2022, her music was performed at the Union Chapel in London on the opening night of "Organ Reframed".
 The London Contemporary Orchestra played her music and that of Ipek Gorgun and Abul Mogard.

-In August 2025, Hausswolff announced her sixth studio album titled Iconoclasts alongside a double single,"Stardust" and "The Whole Woman".
-The album was released on October 31 and received acclaim from music critics.
+Her sixth album, Iconoclasts, was released on 31 October 2025.
+It featured guest appearances from musicians including Iggy Pop and Ethel Cain and received acclaim from music critics.
+Her North American tour, originally scheduled to begin in March 2026, was postponed to January 2027 because of visa issues with her band members.
+In April 2026, Von Hausswolff sang with the Joffrey Ballet at Zellerbach Hall on the campus of UC Berkeley.
+The program was Alexander Ekman's Midsummer Night's Dream.
+An interview published in its April/May issue of Cal Performances described the experience.

+In September 2026, Von Hausswolff joined the voice cast of the upcoming animated fantasy film The Turning Door.